ironhacks/ironhacks-app/README.md

 + [sweetalert2](https://sweetalert2.github.io/)
 + [react-treebeard](https://github.com/storybookjs/react-treebeard)

-We assume you are familiarized with all these librarires, how they work, and how to code using them.
+We assume you are familiarized with all these librarires, how they work and how to code using them.
 If you are not familiarized with them please check the documentation of each one.

 # Project structure

-The platform is a follow the react-creat-app structure:
+The platform is as follows a react-create-app structure:

 - ./
 - .gitignore